 Early History of the Ellwoode family

-Another 177 words (13 lines of text) covering the years 1639 and 1713 are included under the topic Early Ellwoode History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellwoode research.
+Another 89 words (6 lines of text) covering the years 1639, 1713 and are included under the topic Early Ellwoode History in all our PDF Extended History products and printed products wherever possible.

 Ellwoode Spelling Variations